 The SMWC membership will represent all school levels (elementary and secondary schools) and include (to the extent possible), but not be limited to: parents; students; school nutrition director; physical/health education teachers; school nurse, physician-assistant, school counselor; school administrators, school board member; and the general public.
-An invitation to join the wellness committee (via the registration packets in July and on our website) will be made to the school community.
+In efforts to engage and actively recruit members, an invitation to join the wellness committee (via the registration packets in July and on our website) will be made to the school community.